 Eric L. Harrison

-Eric Harrison joined the Edison-based insurance defense firm of Methfessel & Werbel in 1994 after a judicial clerkship with Judges Ford, Cooper, Campbell and Grasso in New Jersey Superior Court, Ocean County.
-In his first five years of practice he tried more than twenty personal injury cases to a conclusion, obtaining “no cause” verdicts or judgments lower than his client’s final offer in all but one.
-The Supreme Court certified him as a civil trial attorney in 1999.
+Eric Harrison joined Methfessel & Werbel in 1994 after a judicial clerkship with Judges Ford, Cooper, Campbell and Grasso in New Jersey Superior Court, Ocean County.
+In his first five years of practice he tried more than 20 personal injury cases to a conclusion, obtaining “no cause” verdicts or judgments lower than his client’s final offer in all but one.
+The Supreme Court certified him as a civil trial attorney in 1999 and he has been recertified every seven years since.

-Eric is a published author of articles on the evolution of the Conscientious Employee Protection Act under New Jersey law (New Jersey Defense Association newsletter 2002), the hiring and retention of effective public employees (Public Entity Risk Institute, August 2003) and the use of the Offer of Judgment Rule in fee-shifting civil rights cases (New Jersey Law Journal, December 2009).
+Eric is a published author of articles on the evolution of the Conscientious Employee Protection Act under New Jersey law (New Jersey Defense Association newsletter 2002), the hiring and retention of effective public employees (Public Entity Risk Institute, August 2003), the use of the Offer of Judgment Rule in fee-shifting civil rights cases (New Jersey Law Journal, December 2009), sovereign immunity under the New Jersey Law Against Discrimination (NJLJ, April 2017), and the right of public employers to regulate the speech of their employees (NJLJ, May 2020).
 He is also the editor of Methfessel & Werbel’s Case Update, a quarterly newsletter reporting legal developments of relevance to the insurance industry.
-(Copies available upon request)
+(Copies available upon request.)

 Eric has litigated a wide variety of cases before the New Jersey Supreme Court, the United States District Court, the Appellate Division and the Office of Administrative Law.
 Published decisions include: